Louis Winslow Austin: Career

-Middlebury College, Middlebury, Addison Co., Vermont, US: 1887-1889

-Austin commenced his studies at Middlebury College, circa 1887 and graduated as Bachelor of Arts in 1889.

-Clark University, Worcester, Worcester Co., Massachusetts, US: 1890-1891

-Austin served one year as Fellow in Physics at Clark University in Massachusetts, then returned to Germany to complete his doctoral studies.
+Austin commenced his studies at Middlebury College (which was close to his birthplace in Orwell), circa 1887 and graduated as Bachelor of Arts in 1889.
+He travelled to Strassburg, Germany (now France) to study at the University of Strassburg.
+From 1890 to 1891, Austin served one year as fellow in physics at Clark University in Massachusetts, then returned to Strassburg to complete his doctoral studies.
+In 1893, he was awarded a doctorate of philosophy in physical science at the University of Strassburg.

-University of Wisconsin, Madison, Dane Co., Wisconsin, USA: 1893-1897
+University of Wisconsin, Madison, Dane Co., Wisconsin, US: 1893–1897

-Austin commenced with the University of Wisconsin (now University of Wisconsin-Madison) as an Instructor in Physics in 1893, soon after the award of his Ph.D.
-In 1895 he was promoted to the position of Assistant Professor of Physics.
-At the time, the President of the University was Charles Kendall Adams and the Vice President was John Barber Parkinson.
+Austin commenced with the University of Wisconsin (now University of Wisconsin-Madison) as an instructor in physics in 1893, soon after the award of his Ph.D.
+In 1895 he was promoted to the position of assistant professor of physics.
+At the time, the president of the university was Charles Kendall Adams and the vice president was John Barber Parkinson.
 Physics then came within the College of Letters and Science under Dean Edward Asahel Birge.
-Other faculty members in the field of Physics at the time were Benjamin Warner Snow (Professor of Physics), John Eugene Davies (Professor of Electricity and Magnetism and Mathematical Physics), Charles Burton Thwing (Instructor in Physics) and Ervin Sidney Ferry (Instructor in Physics, taking over the position vacated by Austin in 1895).
+Other faculty members in the field of physics at the time were Benjamin Warner Snow (professor of physics), John Eugene Davies (professor of electricity and magnetism and mathematical physics), Charles Burton Thwing (instructor in physics) and Ervin Sidney Ferry (instructor in physics, taking over the position vacated by Austin in 1895).

-Laboratory practice was a significant part of Austin's curriculum and in this he greatly emphasised the need for careful attention to detail to achieve the highest possible accuracy with the instruments available.
+Laboratory practice was a significant part of Austin's curriculum and in this he greatly emphasized the need for careful attention to detail to achieve the highest possible accuracy with the instruments available.
 This approach was heavily influenced by his time in Germany and served him well throughout his later career.

 He was a close associate of Thwing, who had also received a Ph.D. in Germany (University of Bonn, under the supervision of Professor Heinrich Hertz).
 In their approaches to laboratory practice, Thwing and Austin were closely similar.
 Finding little introductory laboratory material available, together they authored in 1895 a useful book "Exercises in Physical Measurement" for first year laboratory students.
-It was published the following year and immediately found application both in the classes of the University and more widely.
+It was published the following year and immediately found application both in the classes of the university and more widely.
 Within its pages one can see evidence of future techniques which would place him at the forefront of the radio pioneering empiricists.